stephencenter/PeasantsAscension/README.txt

     If you downloaded the standalone version (the one without the word "source" in its file-name) then there is no installation required!
-    If you downloaded the source-code version, then running the game will require Python 3.x to be installed (preferably v3.3 or 3.4), as well as the corresponding version of Pygame.
+    If you downloaded the source-code version, then running the game will require Python 3.6 to be installed, as well as the corresponding version of Pygame.
 ----------------------------------------------------
 How to play:

     SETUP:

         1. Find the folder named "Game Files"
-        2. Run the file named "PeasantRPG.exe" in this folder
+        2. Run the file named "PeasantsAscension.exe" in this folder
         3. Play the game

     PLAYING THE GAME: